OrbitalEnterprises/eve-esi-client/docs/LocationApi.md

 Get character location

 Information about the characters current location.
-Returns the current solar system id, and also the current station or structure ID if applicable.  --- Alternate route: &#x60;/v1/characters/{character_id}/location/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/location/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/location/&#x60;  --- This route is cached for up to 5 seconds
+Returns the current solar system id, and also the current station or structure ID if applicable.  ---  This route is cached for up to 5 seconds

 ### Example
 ```java